demetresfytanides/AuroraHackathon/README.md

 ---

-## 5. Run an example case interactively
+## 5. Run an example case interactively (pending, please ignore for now.
+You can still use to copy-paste a new folder)

 The `case_helper.sh` script copies a canonical ERF test case into a run directory, loads the runtime environment, and launches a short single-rank